People say that the death of a loved one is the greatest loss that can be experienced.

 - Appreciate the people who have touched your heart

 The relationships with the living that we lose are a lot more difficult to deal with.
 While people say you move on and get over situations, I somehow find that untrue.
 You could get through situations with whatever the due process is for you, and you could get past them with some effort, but a part of you just comes to a standstill.
 Time just ceases to tick around that situation.
+It remains with you like an elephant in the room.
 I think a little part of us is left behind at every loss we endure.
-What I learnt is that while the loss depleted me in some way, it also enriched me in some way.
-I have never fallen and not learned something valuable from the fall.
-My heart and mind suffered, but my spirit evolved.
+While the agony of the loss depletes us in some ways, it forces us to find or create reserves of strength we never knew were there, impelling us to grow and evolve.
+Sometimes, I feel the lessons are too hard won though!
+However, I have never fallen and not learned something valuable from the fall.
+The heart and mind suffer, but the spirit evolves.

 Appreciate the blessing that you lived the experience of having been touched by someone’s light.